ChaoticGooose/Album-Art-Adder/README.md

 # Album Art Adder

-## Description
-The album-art-adder.py script is a command-line tool that allows you to add album artwork to your music files.
+A command-line tool that allows you to add album artwork to your music files.
 It automates the process of embedding album art into your music files.

 ## Features
 - Embed album art into music files